 iPad Air 5

-The iPad Air has a more infrequent update cycle compared to the iPad, but it does still benefit from occasional upgrades that gives it some iPad Pro-style features without the iPad Pro price.
+The iPad Air has a more infrequent update cycle compared to the iPad, but it does still benefit from occasional upgrades that give it some iPad Pro-style features without the iPad Pro price.

 By July, the spec list was expanded to include a Liquid Retina display and Touch ID on the side button, as well as possibly inheriting a dual-lens camera system for wide and ultra-wide angles.
 Four-way speaker audio, the A15 Bionic, and 5G support were also touted, along with the slight chance of LiDAR.